Bayesian equilibria of axisymmetric plasmas: The model

 \subsection{The joint distribution}

-All these prior and predictive distributions represent the prior knowledge of the unknown parameters and the predictions of the observations and together constitute the joint distribution which embodies the full relationship between the unknown parameters and the observations.
-Therefore, the model is defined as the joint distribution.
+By collecting all these prior distributions and predictive models, we can construct the model as a joint distribution, which embodies the full relationship between the unknown parameters and observations.
+In this work, we build the model with and without the equilibrium prior.
+The axisymmetric plasma model without the equilibrium prior can be written as:

-The axisymmetric plasma model with the Gaussian process prior of the plasma current distributions, the current tomography model, is given by: